OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 				1. Core GeoNetwork changes
 				2. OpenWIS add-ons.
 			4. JT - However, we're not entirely happy with how GeoCat chose to integrate the OpenWIS code
-			5. A-OWIS-TC-2016-14: JT - Revisit the GeoCat code packaging.
-OWIS-A
+			5. ACT-OWIS-TC-2016-14: JT - Revisit the GeoCat code packaging.
+OWIS-ACT
 			6. JT - Authentication and Authorisation can all be done within GeoNetwork 3, or separated by having the authentication provided by an external SAML2 ID provider.
 			7. WQ - can we replace OpenAM/DJ with GeoNetwork to cut down the weight?
 			8. JT - yes, you could deploy OpenWIS 4 without an external security provider.
 UKMO want to use the external OpenAM/DJ provider we already have for other purposes (ie: external to OpenWIS).